 One of the best things about living in Amsterdam is easy access to some of Europe's most famous Christmas markets.
 Between Germany and The Netherlands, there are plenty of places to choose from for a magically festive celebration.
 We've collected The Mamas' favourites for you here.

-There's plenty of options in Amsterdam throughout December.
-The hands-down favourite with the mamas is the ever-popular Westergasfabriek Funky Xmas Market (doesn't the name say it all?), this year on 10 December, showcasing lots of local foodies and homemade crafts in full Amsterdam-style.
+There are plenty of options in Amsterdam throughout December.
+The hands-down favourite with the mamas is the ever-popular Westergasfabriek Funky Xmas Market (doesn't the name say it all?), this year on 15 December, showcasing lots of local foodies and homemade crafts in full Amsterdam-style.

 For additional information on holiday offerings in the city, check this full list of Amsterdam’s Christmas markets and festivals.

 And make sure you don’t miss out on any of this month’s festive happenings for families in Amsterdam by signing up to the Amsterdam Mamas’ newsletter.